Skip to main content

 With tick season in full swing, one question our Naperville general dentists have been getting is: Does Lyme disease make your teeth fall out?
 Lyme disease, a tick-borne illness caused by the bacterium Borrelia burgdorferi, can affect the entire body and, yes, that includes the mouth.

-In this post, we’ll discuss how Lyme disease impacts oral health, whether it causes tooth loss and what those with the disease can do to protect their smile.
+In this post, we’ll discuss how Lyme disease affects oral health, whether it causes tooth loss and what those with the disease can do to protect their smile.

 Lyme Disease Transmission and Symptoms